 Halloween candy and sleep: What’s the connection?

+If it feels like your kids are bouncing off the walls after a few fun-size candy bars, you’re not imagining things.
 According to some industry estimates, the average trick-or-treater eats about three cups of sugar on Halloween, which is 24 times the American Heart Association’s recommendation of less than six teaspoons.
 This surge of sugar can increase energy because when you eat sugar or simple carbohydrates, the body breaks it down into glucose.
 Then, your pancreas releases insulin to allow the body to use that glucose for energy, says Mikie Rangel, a registered dietitian at Children's Health in Dallas, Texas.

 “As we are getting this burst of insulin, there can be a bump of energy.
 Paired with the excitement of the night, it can get kids restless at bedtime,” she says.
 “After a big surge of insulin, we can have a crash, which could affect overnight sleep from a drop in blood sugar.”